Best Cost-Sharing Rule Design for Selfish Bin Packing: Conclusion

 \section{Conclusion}

 This paper proposes a best cost-sharing rule for selfish bin packing, assuming that no items in a bin are willing to afford the whole cost by moving to an empty bin.
 To break the lower bound of $4/3$, one has to redefine the game, allowing negative payments or some other selfish behaviors.
-It leaves quite a few problems open.
-Meanwhile, the framework of our cost-sharing rule may shed light on many other variants of selfish bin packing.
-Hopefully it could help improve the efficiency of the games.
+One open question this work still leaves is the NE existence (and also the exact $PoS$) for bin packing games with $\Gamma>\frac34$.
+We believe that the framework of our cost-sharing rule may shed light on many other variants of selfish bin packing and help design good mechanisms/protocols for more general resource selection games.